-Taking a diagnostic test is the first and the most primary step that needs to be carried out while preparing for the GMAT.
-This test, not only tells you where you stand, but also tells you the direction in which you need to proceed in order to reach the destination.
-Most Engineers usually end up getting an exceptionally high Quant score (45+) but a low verbal score.
+Taking a diagnostic test is the first and foremost step that needs to be carried out while preparing for the GMAT.
+This test, not only tells you where you stand but also gives you the direction in which you need to proceed further in order to reach the destination.
+Mostly the Engineers usually end up getting an exceptionally high Quant score (45+) but a low verbal score.

 Going by the usual trend, Engineers usually don’t find Quant intimidating while Verbal gives them nightmares.
-This means, while in the first phase of your preparation, it is wise to actually make your foundation for Verbal strong.
+This means, while in the first phase of your preparation, it is advisable to lay a strong foundation for Verbal.
 While you go through the basics of Grammar for SC and inculcate the habit of reading the odds for RC and CR, it is advisable that you start with small doses of Quant questions every day.
-You could start off with about 5 questions per topic (Arithmetic, Algebra and Geometry) every day while making your Verbal foundation strong.
+You could start off with about 5 questions per topic (Arithmetic, Algebra, and Geometry) every day while making your Verbal foundation strong.
 This phase should ideally last a month and not more than that.
-In this phase you must aim to get a basic sense of the concepts tested on Verbal and must strengthen your grip on Quant concepts.
+In this phase, you must aim to get a basic sense of the concepts tested on Verbal and must strengthen your grip on Quant concepts.

-After a month, you must aim to solve tougher questions of Quant and fix all your timing and accuracy issues.
+After a month, you must try your hands to solve tougher questions of Quant and fix all your timing and accuracy issues.
 In Verbal you must look at start solving easy and medium questions from the Official Guide and Verbal Review.
-This phase should take another month.
+This phase should be completed within a month.
 At the end of this phase, you must have completed solving the OG, VR and the QR completely, thereby establishing a complete hold of easy and medium questions across all components.

-Step: 04 – Solve tougher questions and take mock tests.
+Step 4 – Solve tougher questions and take mock tests

 At the end of two months, you will be having a strong sense of the concepts and the question types tested on GMAT.
 However, it is an alarming fact that this level of knowledge and practice will only take you to a 600 level.
-To push to the 700 level, you must have a taste of the tough questions tested on the GMAT and must also be able to battle out your fears that pertain to the test.
-At this stage you must be taking one mock test a week, analyze those tests and make sure that you are implementing what you learnt from your mistakes on all of these tests.
+To push it to the 700 level, you must have a taste of the tough questions tested on the GMAT and must also be able to battle out your fears that pertain to the test.
+At this stage, the mock test gives you an edge to your preparation, try to take a mock test once in a week.
+This tests will not only analyze your performance but also enhance your knowledge.
+You must make sure that you are implementing what you learned from your mistakes through all these tests.

 You might also want to visit our other study plans in the blogs section to get an idea about how exactly you can prepare for the test.
-In case you need more help, feel free to call our Academic Experts today @ 9900004628 or drop an email at firstname.lastname@example.org
+In case you need more help, feel free to call one of our Academic Experts today!